mil-tokyo/sushi/jsdoc/tutorial/gettingstarted.md

-Sushi is a matrix library designed to be fastest among JavaScript environment.
+Sushi is a matrix library designed to be fastest in JavaScript environment.

 Here is an example of how to use Sushi.

 ## Setup
-Sushi runs on most modern web browsers which supports TypedArray.
+Sushi runs on most modern web browsers that support TypedArray.
 Also, it works with server-side node.js environment.

 To load Sushi in the html, simply put script tag as follows: